Q. Does great Ormond Street Hospital have the copyright in Peter Pan in perpetuity?

 A. Yes, but before putting it on stage (whether professional or amateur) you will need to acquire a licence first – either through our agents (see above) if you are a professional or amateur company, or the Peter Pan team at the charity (email@example.com) if you are a school.
 This applies to the UK only.
 For Spain and the US, please contact our agents.

 Q. What was the deal with Disney?

 A. Walt Disney Corporation were licensed exclusive animation rights by Great Ormond Street Hospital in 1939 and the animated film came out in 1953.
 Their own sequel, Return to Neverland, came out in 2002, also under licence from Great Ormond Street Hospital Children's Charity.

 Q. Does the hospital or charity receive income from sales of Disney's Peter Pan DVDs and merchandise such as toys, games, etc?

-A. No, the original contract did not include these since they did not exist in 1939 so the hospital or charity did not receive royalties from DVDs or toys.
+A. No, the original contract did not include these since they did not exist in 1939 so the hospital or charity did not (and does not) receive any income from DVDs or toys or any other merchandise.

 Q. Are the Disney's Tinker Bell films also under licence from Great Ormond Street Hospital and do you receive income from Tinker Bell merchandise and DVDs derived from these films?